-We will contact you to discuss your application and any further information that may be required.
-As part of our assessment we will work with you closely to coordinate the relevant approvals required to hold your event.
-For large events, the Council's Event Advisory Group (EAG) may be convened to help guide you through this process.
+We'll contact you to discuss your application and any further information that may be required.
+As part of our assessment we'll work closely with you to coordinate the approvals required to hold your event.

+For large events, Council's Event Advisory Group (EAG) may be convened to help guide you through this process.
 This advisory group is made up of representatives from Council's technical staff and external stakeholders such as Police and Emergency Services.
 The EAG allows you to liaise collectively with all of the relevant officers for your event assessment and approval.

-5. Final approval and 'licence to stage an event' issued
+5. Final approval and licence issued

 Once your event assessment has been completed, we will provide you with an event licence which outlines the conditions of the site and your responsibility as the event organiser.
-Event fees will be quoted at this stage with a final invoice issued after the conclusion of your event.
+Event fees will be quoted at this stage with a final invoice issued after your event has taken place.